-So you found your perfect business idea.
-You niched down to a specialty.
+First, you find your perfect business idea.
+Then you niched down to a specialty.
 And you felt good about the decision.
 Now it’s time to focus on the success factor: your target market.

 A small business will not go far if it did not go through the process of target market research.
 If you don’t know your customer for this product, you will not be successful in the long run.